 To effectively protect assets, the concept of "Think Global, Act Local" emerged to describe the ways to scale the vulnerability analysis, remediation design, and audit, while enabling local control over the actions taken on the control systems.

 In the IT world, the mantra has been to centralize and automate as much as possible.
 This makes sense as driving costs down is much more important than the risk of a user's laptop rebooting at the wrong time or crashing while running a spreadsheet.
-In the world of OT, this is a much different risk trade-off whether that be in a hospital, refinery, power plant or manufacturing line.
+In the world of OT, this is a much different risk trade-off regardless if you're a hospital, refinery, power plant or manufacturing line.
 The downside of negative impact of remediation action is significant.

 Further, it should enable complete software visibility to ensure all vulnerabilities are detected, not just those of the OS.
-And finally, it should provide a full "360-degree" view of the asset so that the analysts can see not only the end point vulnerabilities but also the presence of potential compensating controls such as application whitelisting, firewalls, access control, backup status, and configuration settings.
+And finally, it should provide a full 360-degree view of the asset so that the analysts can see not only the end point vulnerabilities but also the presence of potential compensating controls such as application whitelisting, firewalls, access control, backup status, and configuration settings.

 Sites often have very similar vulnerabilities and required remediation actions.
 The playbooks to remediate can and should be completed by a scaled, skilled team of practitioners.
-This requires that the tool kit enables central development of playbooks that can be distributed to local sites - rather than centrally run playbooks which would violoate the "act local" component.
+This requires the tool kit enables central development of playbooks that are distributed to local sites, rather than centrally run playbooks which violates the "act local" component.
 Too many tools only tell you that a vulnerability exists.
-It is like the ad for Reputation.com where the dentist just tells you that you have a cavity and you need someone else to actually fix it.
-We strongly believe the assessment tool should enable you to build actionable playbooks to remediate.
+Ever seen the Reputation.com commercial where the dentist informs you of a cavity, but you need to go elsewhere to fix it?
+Your assessment tool should enable you to build actionable playbooks to remediate.

 Locally control action.